 Usually, you can get these at any place where you can make payments, but you can also buy them at tiskarnica, papirnica, and probably Tisak.
 It will look like this.

 If you’re paying your health insurance HZZO premium out-of-pocket (e.g., you are not employed by a Croatian company), they usually send 2 blank uplatnice monthly along with your monthly bill.
 I stockpile these for when I need them.

 You’ll need to fill out the following fields on the uplatnica:

 - Platitelj – Put your name and address here.

-- Primatelj – Put the person or company along with their address you are paying here.
-If it is a business, you’ll be asked to provide their OIB as well, which goes in this space.
+- Primatelj – Put the person or company and their address you are paying here.
+If it is a business, you’ll be asked to provide their OIB number as well, which goes in this space.